pieroproietti/perrisbrewery/README.md

 # Perri's Brewery

-It parses the debian packages created with [oclif](https://www.npmjs.com/package/oclif) and adds the pre and post installation/removal scripts to it and generates the man manual page.
+It parses the debian packages created with [oclif](https://www.npmjs.com/package/oclif) and adds the pre- and post-installation/removal scripts to them and generates the man manual page.

 # Usage
 <!-- usage -->